anas-fareedi/story-telling-model/README.md

 Acknowledgements
 ----------------
 This project builds on open-source tools such as Hugging Face Transformers, PyTorch, and the broader community datasets and model implementations.

----

-If you want, I can:
-- generate a starter training config (YAML) for Hugging Face Trainer / Accelerate,
-- add a sample data conversion script,
-- or draft a CONTRIBUTING.md and LICENSE file for this repo.